discordjs/guide/guide/popular-topics/webhooks.md

 ### Fetching all webhooks of a guild

-If you would like to get all webhooks of a guild you can use <DocsLink path="class/Guild?scrollTo=fetchWebhooks">`Guild#fetchWebhooks()`</DocsLink>.
+If you would like to get all webhooks of a guild you can use <DocsLink path="class/Guild?scrollTo=fetchWebhooks" type="method">.
 This will return a Promise which will resolve into a Collection of `Webhook`s.

 ### Fetching webhooks of a channel

-Webhooks belonging to a channel can be fetched using <DocsLink path="class/TextChannel?scrollTo=fetchWebhooks">`TextChannel#fetchWebhooks()`</DocsLink>.
+Webhooks belonging to a channel can be fetched using <DocsLink path="class/TextChannel?scrollTo=fetchWebhooks" type="method" />.
 This will return a Promise which will resolve into a Collection of `Webhook`s.
 A collection will be returned even if the channel contains a single webhook.
-If you are certain the channel contains a single webhook, you can use <DocsLink section="collection" path="class/Collection?scrollTo=first">`Collection#first()`</DocsLink> on the Collection to get the webhook.
+If you are certain the channel contains a single webhook, you can use <DocsLink section="collection" path="class/Collection?scrollTo=first" type="method" /> on the Collection to get the webhook.

 ### Fetching a single webhook

 #### Using client

-You can fetch a specific webhook using its `id` with <DocsLink path="class/Client?scrollTo=fetchWebhook">`Client#fetchWebhook()`</DocsLink>.
+You can fetch a specific webhook using its `id` with <DocsLink path="class/Client?scrollTo=fetchWebhook" type="method" />.
 You can obtain the webhook id by looking at its link, the number after `https://discord.com/api/webhooks/` is the `id`, and the part after that is the `token`.

 #### Using the WebhookClient constructor